aws-samples/cartrack-react-locationservice/README.md

 For more information about Amazon Location Services, please consult the Amazon Location Service Developer Guide.

 ## How to Build
+If you need information on how to build your prototype, please, access the AWS Blog Post using one of the following URL:

 Portuguese Version